Gross National Happiness (GNH)

 The 40-odd Tsechus (religious festivals) carried out throughout the year in the various dzongkhags (districts) focus on cham dances that tell stories from the 9th century.
 The scene from any Tsechu is often vibrant with colours from traditional costumes while the atmosphere is lively and spirited.
 These large social gatherings promote communal living that is now rare in most urbanized nations.

-The acceptance of GNH
+The Acceptance of GNH

 Internationally, the concept of GNH was welcomed with open arms.
 Perhaps, it was becoming clear to society at large that after a century of focusing on economic growth or an obsession with GDP, society, though wealthier came with its set of distinct societal problems such as crime, work-family balance, dysfunctional family relationships and other challenges associated with the environment.